Visitor's Information Updated 4 February 2021Includes:

 Whenever I'm in Oregon you're welcome to schedule an interior tour of my aircraft during which you may capture personal media.
 Please contact me via email to arrange a date and time.
 (About 13:00 or later in the afternoon is often best for me.)
 And please remind me one day prior to your visit date.

-Or you may visit my grounds unannounced to capture outdoor media or fly a drone during any daylight time - you're not obliged to advise me of outdoor only visits.
-But if so please depart my grounds by dusk since unscheduled visitors who linger into darkness make me uncomfortable.
-(But you may fly a drone after dusk if you can pilot it safely.)
+Or you may visit my grounds unannounced to tour my project, capture outdoor media, or fly a drone during any daylight time - you're not obliged to advise me of outdoor only visits.
+But if I'm not familiar with you please depart my grounds within about an hour after dusk since strangers who linger into late hours sometimes make me uncomfortable.
+Also respect drone flight restrictions strictly.
 I often welcome unscheduled guests inside but only scheduled guests are assured interior access.

-Other visitors might arrive at any time so guest time sharing might be involved.
-Or press production work which usually demands most of my focus might occur during your visit.
+Visitors arrive frequently so I often share time among multiple guest groups.
+Or media production work which generally demands almost all of my attention might occur during your visit.

 Due to global connections I sleep at odd times and nap often.
-If asleep when you arrive wake me vigorously with firm knocks on my aft door at the top of my air stairs or call my cell phone or both until you rouse me.
-Please do wake me boldly so I can provide full cabin and flight deck access for you.
+If I appear to be asleep but you need help, wish to chat with me, or scheduled an interior tour, please wake me vigorously with firm knocks on my aft door at the top of my air stairs or on a cabin window at the root of my right wing until you rouse me.
+Please do wake me boldly sans any regrets.

-I'm genuinely happy to provide full, cheerful, and flexible access but guests stream through my personal home almost daily and often sans an appointment so it's impractical to try to segregate my private life from my aircraft's public role.
-So visits are intimate - please allow me to live in my usual highly informal and chaotically sequenced life as we share my home.
+I'm genuinely happy to provide full, cheerful, and flexible access but numerous guests visit my home and grounds essentially daily and usually sans an appointment so it's impractical to try to segregate my private life from my aircraft's public role.
+So visits are intimate - please allow me to live my usual highly informal and chaotically sequenced life as we share my home.
 In recent times my cabin's a bit untidy and I'm often engaged in fabrication, investing, v2.0 project, or communication work which I often multitask with guests.

 Also please accept that incidental nudity occasionally occurs.
-My home's sleeping and shower areas are fully open (not walled) within my cabin, I don't shade my cabin windows, I wear no clothing during naps or some other times, especially when weather conditions are hot, and I sleep and shower as the day's logistics dictate rather than on a predictable schedule.
-I don clothes when clearly aware of guests, unless showering, but guests frequently arrive impromptu or only approximately scheduled, or my tasks lag, or inattention occurs due to focus on other matters - real life is chaotic.
-So please be pragmatic as a simple matter of time utilization efficiency.
-I want guests to feel completely comfortable but frankly I don't view this matter as important enough to render my home less accessible, transparent, and convenient to visit.
+My home's sleeping and shower areas are fully open (not walled) within my cabin, I don't shade my cabin windows, I wear no clothing when indoors unless required for task related protection or warmth*, and I sleep and shower as the day's logistics dictate rather than on a predictable schedule.
+I don clothes when guests seek a conversation, help, or an indoor tour unless preparing for, in, or completing a shower, and I try to be especially careful when kids visit.
+However guests visit very frequently at any time of day (and some regular guests at night) and usually spontaneously, sometimes I'm not aware guests are present, and ordinary movements occasionally lead to unexpected encounters - a lot of activity occurs here and real life is chaotic.
+So please be pragmatic - I want guests to feel completely comfortable but frankly I don't view this matter as important enough to render my home less accessible, transparent, and convenient to visit.
 So exercise a little caution if kids are with you or you're uncomfortable with nudity.
-Otherwise please recognize that life in a highly transparent home is a great deal more practical if none of us are neurotic about nudity - if it occurs please just disregard it and enjoy your visit as usual.
+Otherwise please recognize that life in a highly transparent home is far more practical if none of us are neurotic about nudity - if it occurs please just disregard it and enjoy your visit as usual.

 Please treat my travel information as completely confidential since destructive vandals and thieves leverage such information.